rvarago/rvarago.github.io/_posts/2018-12-13-be-proud-of-your-shell-scripts.md

 That cryptic style of programming that required one comment per each line of code to explain something that should've been obvious in the code is in the past!
 Sure?
 Not exactly, not always.

-We've been dedicating loads of efforts in writing clean production code (code that solves the business problem), we've been using awesome tooling to orchestrate our containers in the cloud, etc. Yet we're still writing cryptic Shell Scripts, the scripts that usually responsible for some aspects of our application's infrastructure (therefore, part of our applications).
+We have been dedicating loads of efforts in writing clean production code (code that solves the business problem), we have awesome tooling orchestrating our containers in the cloud, and so on.
+Yet, we're still writing cryptic Shell Scripts, the scripts that usually responsible for some aspects of our application's infrastructure (therefore, part of our applications).

 We should NOT do that.

-No matter if we're employing cutting-edge technologies to develop our applications, we probably have some Shell Script underneath it here and there (the same argument could be applied to other scripting languages as well).
+No matter if we're employing cutting-edge technologies to develop our applications, we probably have some Shell Script underneath it here and there (the same argument applies to other scripting languages as well).
 Even for simple tasks like pushing a git tag and then running `kubectl`.
-They're part of our applications, they're part of the process to get applications up and running.
+They are part of our applications, they usually are the glue which gets applications up and running.
 Hence, adding value to our customers.

 > A Shell Script **is** code and shall be treated with care.

-Yes, I know, shells don't offer the most beautiful and modern syntaxes, and they lack many abstractions that modern languages support.
+Granted, programming languages used understood by shells don't have the most pleasant syntaxes compared to modern languages and lack many abstractions as well.
 Still, it's a tool, which should be carefully used.

-Come on, writing scripts might be fun too, sort of.
+Writing shell scripts might be fun too, sort of.

 ## Guidelines

-Write idiomatic, modular, and maintainable scripts is not the easiest task, but with discipline and practice, it's surely possible to do.
+Writing idiomatic, modular, and maintainable scripts is not the easiest task.
+It involves a lot of discipline and practice, but we can get close.

-I'd like to share some guidelines to help.
-But before, keep this in mind:
+I would like to share a few guidelines to help.
+Before that, keep this in mind, please:

 > Those are simply guidelines based on my experience, **NOT** rules.

 ### Be Restrict

-It's pretty easy to commit mistakes when writing Shell Scripts.
-Let's talk about two of them.
+It's quite easy to commit mistakes when writing shell scripts.
+Let's talk about two of them and see how to prevent them from happening.

 #### Abort on Failure

-A Shell Script, at the very basic level, represents a series of commands that are executed one after the other.
-Each command yields an execution status that says if the command has succeeded, or not.
-By convention, the execution status `0` means success and all other statuses mean failures.
+Shell scripts are made of a series of commands that execute one after the other.
+Each command yields an execution status that states whether the command has succeeded or not.
+Conventionally, execution status `0` means success, whereas anything other than `0`  means failure.

-In general, if a command fails, we'd like to stop the script, because we're probably at an invalid state and we shouldn't proceed.
+Generally, when a command fails, we would like to abort the script immediately.
+That's because we might have entered in an invalid state and we should not proceed further.

-But, by default, Shell ignores the execution status, and simply moves forward to the next command and so on.
+However, by default, shells normally ignore execution status within a script.
+Instead, they simply move forward to the next command as if nothing bad had happened.

-Fortunately, it's easy to change this behaviour and fails the script if some command has failed.
-To do it, we need to enable the `-e` flag by adding the following line before any other command that should be validated:
+Fortunately, its quite simple to change this behaviour, and aborts the script whenever a command fails.
+We just need to enable set the `-e` flag by before any other command that should be checked for failure (most often at the very begging of the file):

     set -e

-So, as soon as the first command fails, the Shell will stop the script.
+As soon as the first command fails, the script will abort.

-But, in some specific cases, we'd like to continue the script even if some command has failed.
-For instance, an optional action may or may not be executed, thus its status is not relevant.
-For this scenario, we can use the `||` operator that will yield a success status code even if the command has failed:
+Rarely, yet sometimes desirable, we want to ignore the status of command and continue the script even when such a command fails.
+Say, some action is expected to occasionally fail so that we can retry later.
+For those scenarios, we can use the `||` operator:

     commandThatMightFail || true

 #### Abort on Undefined Variables

-Another common mistake related to Shell Scripts is reading an undefined variable, this usually happens by mistyping the variable name.
+Another mistake we sometimes commit is reading an undefined variable, e.g. by mistyping its name.

-When that happens, the default behaviour of the Shell is to expand the reference to an empty string.

-That isn't the behaviour that we normally expect.
-Normally, we'd like to stop the script as soon as we try to reference an undefined variable.
+In that case, by default, the expression expands to an empty string.
+That might come as surprising, and from to my mind, it is.
+Normally, we would prefer to abort the script as soon as we attempt to reference an undefined variable.

-Fortunately, it's also easy to change it.
-We just need to enable the `-u` flag by adding the following line before any other command that should be validated:
+Fortunately, we can change that.
+Again, we have to enable the `-u`:

     set -u

-Now, as soon as the first undefined variable is referred, the script will abort.
+Should we now attempt to reference an undefined variable, then the script will abort.

-Once again, there might be specific cases where an undefined variable makes sense, and so, we wouldn't like to stop the script.
-An example is a variable that represents an optional command-line argument.
-In this case, we can provide a fallback value to be used when the variable wasn't previously declared:
+Again, there might be specific cases where an undefined variable makes sense (perhaps an optional command-line argument?), and hence we want the script to move on even if we attempt to reference such a variable.
+Similarly to what we saw before, we can provide a fallback value for when the variable was not previously declared:

     ${variable:-defaultValue}

 ### Return Proper Execution Status

-We're generally working towards more automation, where tools drive other tools, sometimes without human intervention.
-For instance, we have pipelines, where processes are sequentially executed towards a result, like deploy to production.
+We are generally working towards more automation, where tools drive other tools, and most often without human intervention.
+Say, we have a bunch of pipelines, where processes execute in sequence to achieve the result, e.g. deploy to production.

-To have that level of automation working properly, we need to provide a way such that a tool can monitor the execution of other tools that it invokes and hence decide whether it should take "this" or "that" action, like rollback or commit a deploy to production.
+Therefore, we need to have ways so that tool A can monitor the execution of tool B, and makes decisions based the result of B. Say, if an automated-test failed, then we should rollback, instead of committing a deploy to production.

-The most basic way to monitor the execution of a process by inspecting its execution status.
-A large number of tools are based on the assumption that we're going to provide an execution status, to report success or different kinds of failure.
+The simplest way to monitor the execution of a process is by inspecting its execution status.
+A large number of tools rely on the assumption that we return proper execution statuses to report success or different sorts of failures.

-It's straightforward to provide the execution status in Shell Script, we just need to use the `exit` command, supplying an integer called status code as its argument:
+We return the execution status in shell scripts with the `exit` command, which accepts an integer representing the status code:

     exit statusCode

-Of course, we need to remember to add it to each possible branch inside your control flow, where we want to finish the script.

 See [FreeBSD sysexits](https://www.freebsd.org/cgi/man.cgi?query=sysexits&apropos=0&sektion=0&manpath=FreeBSD%204.3-RELEASE&format=html) for a list of well-known status codes that we can make use.